brpthomas/prototypal-inheritance-js/README.md

 console.log('direwolf: ', direwolf);

 ```
-In the example, robbStark is an empty object but yet the direwolf object was created with name and sayHello methods.
+In the example, robbStark is an empty object but yet the direwolf object was created with name and sayName methods.
 Let's take it a step further, let's run `robbStark.name("Grey Wind")`.

 It worked?